miladnazar/Project_3/README.md

 # Project 3
-We're going to setup a smart contract on Ethereum blockchain and use this contract to give away portfolio recommendation to customers.
-Customers will have to transfer ethereum to us in order to get portfolio recommendations.
+We're going to setup a smart contract on Ethereum blockchain and use this contract to give away portfolio recommendations to our potential customers.
+This particular contract is made for Customers who wants to transfer ethereum instead of USD for portfolio recommendations.